lesnitsky/node-ts-express-docker-starter/README.md

 - `lint` – lints a project with `eslint`
 - `lint:fix` – lints a project with `eslint` and applies fixes
 - `build` – builds a project with `tsc`
+- `build:docker` – builds a docker container
-- `start` – starts a built project
+- `start` – starts a docker container

 ## License